cbora/aispec/README.md

 See [AISPEC-META-PROMPT.md](AISPEC-META-PROMPT.md) for a comprehensive for a comprehensive guide on AISpec format implementation, including advanced examples and flow patterns.

 ## Intuition for LLMs and Why WBS works
 LLMs fundamentally work by sampling the next token based on probability distributions over their vocabulary.
-What-Boundaries-Success framework works because:
+What-Boundaries-Success framework as a prompting framework works because:
 1. What: Defines the initial high-probability region in the LLM's token space
 2. Boundaries: Act as "soft constraints" that shift probability mass AWAY from tokens that would lead to invalid solutions
 3. Success: Creates "peaks" in the probability landscape that guide sampling toward desired end states